 Please ensure to work with the supported Kernel versions listed here and verify that the kernel is updated properly according to the instructions.

-The scripts and commands below invoke
+Note: The scripts and commands below invoke

-Infrequently, apt-get mirrors or repositories may also timeout.
+Infrequently, apt-get mirrors or repositories may also cause timeout.
 For librealsense users behind an enterprise firewall,

 Important: Running RealSense Depth Cameras on Linux requires patching and inserting modified kernel drivers.

 sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade